ENux-Distro/ENux/README.md

 ### ENux 5.3.2
    - Added EPkgOS's epkg
    - Improved the ENux Welcomer
    - Fixed a major bug for UEFI systems

+   - Thank you everyone for the Rising Star award on Sourceforge.
+In honour to that, I'd like to introduce ENux Netinst.
+ENux Netinst is a lightweight non-GUI ISO with TUI installation support over the network with smaller ISO size and a more direct installation procces.

 ## Historic Versions of ENux